-The Buffalo Bill Center of the West, an Affiliate of the Smithsonian Institution, reopens its popular Journeying West: Distinctive Firearms from the Smithsonian, just in time for the Center’s free Holiday Open House, Saturday, December 5.
-On view since May 4, 2013, in the lower gallery of the Center’s Cody Firearms Museum, the exhibit now moves to a new space in the center of the museum’s main gallery.
+The Buffalo Bill Center of the West, an Affiliate of the Smithsonian Institution, reopened its popular Journeying West: Distinctive Firearms from the Smithsonian exhibition in time for the Center’s free Holiday Open House, Saturday, December 5, 2015.
+On view since May 4, 2013, in the lower gallery of the Center’s Cody Firearms Museum, the exhibit moved to a new space in the center of the museum’s main gallery.
 It closed in April 2018.

-Themes in the reinterpreted exhibit include: A Race to Invention: Patent Timeline; Significant Arms of the American West; Combination Arms; Cutting Room Floor; and From Invention to Ownership: International and American.
+Themes in the reinterpreted exhibit included: A Race to Invention: Patent Timeline; Significant Arms of the American West; Combination Arms; Cutting Room Floor; and From Invention to Ownership: International and American.

-The Smithsonian exhibit trades places with the Browning Firearms exhibit, which opens simultaneously with an updated display in the former Smithsonian space.
-The new space in the Firearms Museum’s lower gallery gives the exhibit eight more feet of display area.
-The exhibit focuses on Browning’s prototypes with a graphic production timeline.
+The Smithsonian exhibit traded places with the Browning Firearms exhibit, which opened simultaneously with an updated display in the former Smithsonian space.
+The new space in the Firearms Museum’s lower gallery gave the exhibit eight more feet of display area.
+The exhibit focused on Browning’s prototypes with a graphic production timeline.

-Hlebinsky is on hand at the Holiday Open House to give area residents a first look of the new exhibits.
-She’s stationed at 10 a.m. and 1:30 p.m. in the Smithsonian area, and 11 a.m. in the Browning exhibit.
-For more information about the Cody Firearms Museum, contact Hlebinsky at [email protected] or 307-578-4048.
+Hlebinsky was on hand at the Holiday Open House to give area residents a first look of the new exhibits.

 Since 1917, the award-winning Buffalo Bill Center of the West in Cody, Wyoming, has devoted itself to sharing the story of the authentic American West.
 The Center is an affiliate of the Smithsonian Institution.
 For additional information, visit centerofthewest.org or the Center’s Facebook page.